 Alcohol itself is relatively non-toxic.
-The problem is the metabolite of alcohol.
-Alcohol is metabolized by an enzyme that is less in the stomach and more in the liver called alcohol dehydrogenase.
-In layman’s terms, alcohol just refers to ethanol.
-Ethanol is metabolized by the enzyme alcohol dehydrogenase to a more toxic substance called acetaldehyde.
-When excess alcohol is consumed, the enzyme alcohol dehydrogenase becomes saturated and can no longer handle the metabolism of alcohol, so another enzyme system takes over.
-The problem is, the other enzyme system still produces the same harmful metabolite – acetaldehyde.
+The problem is the metabolism of alcohol.
+Alcohol dehydrogenase is an enzyme that metabolizes alcohol but is more prevalent in the liver than in the stomach.
+In layman’s terms, alcohol refers to ethanol.
+The enzyme alcohol dehydrogenase metabolizes ethanol to a more toxic substance called acetaldehyde.
+When excess alcohol is consumed, the dehydrogenase enzyme becomes saturated and can no longer handle alcohol metabolism, so another enzyme system takes over.
+The problem is that the other enzyme system still produces the same harmful metabolite, acetaldehyde.
 This is more like a paradox since metabolism is meant to make substances less harmful, but in this case, alcohol is converted to a more harmful substance.
 Acetaldehyde does a lot of direct damage to the liver cells and can cause irreversible scars.
-Acetaldehyde not only damages the liver cells but also damages a lot of proteins in the liver by denaturing them.
+Acetaldehyde damages the liver cells and many proteins in the liver by denaturing them.
 The liver is the organ with one of the most diverse protein contents in the body.
-It has thousands of different enzymes all doing different work and diverse protein molecules.
+It has thousands of enzymes, all doing different work, and diverse protein molecules.
 Acetaldehyde can directly damage these protein molecules.

-Alcohol itself has the ability to damage protein molecules.
-In order to have an idea of what acetaldehyde does in the liver, you can try an experiment.
-The liver has a lot of water-soluble protein molecules which include enzymes and so on.
-Just like the liquid content of an egg.
-For the experiment, get an alcoholic drink (the higher the amount of alcohol the better) like vodka or get 90% ethanol if you can.
+Alcohol itself can damage protein molecules.
+You can try an experiment to know what acetaldehyde does in the liver.
+The liver has a lot of water-soluble protein molecules, which include enzymes and so on, just like the liquid content of an egg.
+For the experiment, get an alcoholic drink (the higher the alcohol, the better), like vodka, or get 90% ethanol if possible.
 Pour it into a cup.
-Crack the egg and drop the content into the alcohol.
+Crack the egg and drop the contents into the alcohol.
 Leave it for an hour.
-You would notice that the alcohol has “cooked” the egg.
+You will notice that the alcohol has “cooked” the egg.
 This is what acetaldehyde does to the liver.
-It cooks (a more appropriate term is “denatures”) the important proteins in the liver like enzymes.
-When the liver proteins are “cooked” the liver cannot detoxify the body effectively.
+It cooks (a more appropriate term is “denatures”) the critical proteins in the liver, like enzymes.
+When the liver proteins are “cooked,” the liver cannot detoxify the body effectively.
 The liver is responsible for producing a lot of proteins that help in the metabolism of fats and cholesterol, blood clotting, drug metabolism, and a host of other functions.
 The liver uses a lot of enzymes to reduce alcohol to acetaldehyde.
 Excess alcohol acts as an oxidant and causes oxidative stress on the liver.
-The result is a fatty liver that can degenerate over time to alcoholic hepatitis and cirrhosis.
-However, in the case of non-alcoholic fatty liver, the cause is unknown though similar events happen.
-However, a non-alcoholic fatty liver disease has been linked to risk factors like diabetes (type 2), obesity, and a high level of LDL cholesterol (bad cholesterol).
-A major factor that is thought to cause non-alcohol fatty liver disease is insulin resistance.
+The result is a fatty liver that can degenerate over time into alcoholic hepatitis and cirrhosis.
+However, in the case of non-alcoholic fatty liver, the cause is unknown, though similar events happen.
+However, non-alcoholic fatty liver disease has been linked to risk factors like diabetes (type 2), obesity, and high LDL cholesterol (bad cholesterol).
+Insulin resistance is a significant factor that is thought to cause non-alcohol fatty liver disease.

 Why is FLD bad?